techno-user314/strata-sonic-synthesizer/README.md

-# SoundForge - A Digital Additive Synthesizer
+# SoundForge - A Digital Subtractive Synthesizer
 WaveForge is a digital synthesizer, implemented in Python, that has built-in audio layering.

 # Source code coming soon